parralplex/elite_buffer_vtrace/README.md

 |:---:|:---:|
 | <img src="./resources/breakout_s1_3_ratio_5_5_framebased.svg" alt="Architecture"  style="background: white"> | <img src="./resources/seaquest_s1_3_ratio_8_2_framebased.svg" alt="Architecture"  style="background: white"> |
 | Breakout | Seaquest |

+Implemented elite sampling strategies (sampling is executed only on small random subset of replay - based on the size of batch and batch multiplier hyperparameters):
+1. Pick a batch number of samples with the lowest off-policy distance metric.
+2. Sort samples based on the off-policy distance metric.
+Then divide them into a batch number of subsets.
+From each subset, pick the trajectory with the lowest off-policy distance metric.
+3. Same as 1 with the addition that we prioritize those samples that have been sampled the least.
+4. Same as 2 with the addition that we prioritize those samples that have been sampled the least.

 ### Running elite sampling agent
 ```